ashapkin/ignite-trucks-manager/Chapter3.md

 Thus, the simplest way to enable logging is to edit the `java.util.logging.properties` or add it to the classpath if it wasn't added previously.

 Ignite .NET knows how to deal with Ignite logging and forward the Java logs to the .NET world with help of JNI framework.
+You can check more details in the official docs https://apacheignite-net.readme.io/docs/logging

+#### Configuring log4Net to work with Apache Ignite.

 In our example, we are using the `Log4Net` framework.
 In order to start using it, the following packages need to be installed:

+1. Install packages

 ```
 <PackageReference Include="Apache.Ignite.Log4Net" Version="2.8.0" />
 <PackageReference Include="log4net" Version="2.0.8" />
 ```

+2. Configure Log4Net template

 Let's create a Log4Net config file `config/log4net.xml`: